Budapest Tram #2 is the most scenic tram journey in Europe! If you don’t believe me…

 Know Before You Hop on Europe’s Most Scenic Tram

 You can hop on tram #2 at Jaszari Mari Square and continue along the Danube.
-When I visited, part of the track was closed for construction, so I wasn’t able to travel the full route past the parliament building.
-Construction is expected to be finished sometime in Spring 2014.
-Travel tip: Sit on the side closest to the Danube for the most scenic views.
+When I visited, part of the track was closed for construction.
+So I wasn’t able to travel the full route past the parliament building.
+However, construction is expected to be finished sometime in Spring 2014.
+Travel tip: You should definitely sit on the side closest to the Danube for the most scenic views.

 I can’t think of a better, or more cost-effective way to see Budapest.
-It’s worth going both during the day and in the evening for a completely different perspective.
+Furthermore, it’s worth going both during the day and in the evening for a completely different perspective.
 One of the highlights of my trip to Budapest!